Stock market today: Wall Street slips, slicing gain for week

-NEW YORK (AP) — Wall Street is edging lower Wednesday following mixed earnings reports from big U.S. companies and another signal that inflation remains painfully hot around the world.
+NEW YORK (AP) — Wall Street is slipping Wednesday following mixed earnings reports from big U.S. companies and another signal that inflation remains painfully hot around the world.

 Tesla weighed heavily on the market after the electric-vehicle company cut prices for its two top-selling models, its fourth price cut in the U.S. this year.
 That could be a signal Tesla is trying to spur sales amid shifting U.S. tax credits for electric vehicles.
 Tesla shares fell 1.7%.